xrdocs/ncs5500/_tutorials/bgp-flowspec-to-acl-script.md

 ### Support of packet-length ranges

-To support the range in packet length, it's necessary to enable a specific UDK configuration:
+To support the match in packet length (including ranges), it's necessary to enable a specific UDK configuration.
+We recommend to configure it if you plan to use the script, even before 7.0.1.

 <div class="highlighter-rouge">
 <pre class="highlight">